 What is the PAEI Model?

-Adizes argues there are four management roles that need to be fulfilled to have effective management.
+Adizes argues four management roles need to be fulfilled to have effective management.
 He categorizes them as follows:

-- The Producer: Organizations exist to produce results.
-The results being produced may vary depending on the organization, but they all exist in order to satisfy customer needs.
+The Producer: Organizations exist to produce results.
+Of course, the output will vary from one organization to the next, but what they produce exists to satisfy customer needs.
 The Producer is typically very delivery focused.
-They work long hours to 'do it now' and tend to believe that hard work solves everything.
+They work long hours to ‘do it now’ and tend to believe that hard work solves everything.

-- The Administrator: While the Producer focuses on what to do, The administrator focuses on how things should be done.
-The administrator undertakes activities that are directed at getting things organized, planned, scheduled, systematized, and generally under control by capturing the learning curve about how to do things right in processes, procedures, and systems.
+The Administrator: While the Producer focuses on what to do, The administrator focuses on how things get done.
+The administrator undertakes activities aimed at getting things organized, planned, scheduled, systematized, and generally under control.
+They achieve this by capturing the learning curve about how to do things right in processes, procedures, and systems.

-- The Entrepreneur: Entrepreneurs embrace change and inspire those around them.
+The Entrepreneur: Entrepreneurs embrace change and inspire those around them.
 They focused on creating new opportunities or responding to threats.
-Entrepreneurs are more willing to believe in visions and take significant risks, whilst using story-telling and other techniques to bring others along with them.
+Entrepreneurs are more willing to believe in visions and take significant risks while using story-telling and other techniques to bring others along with them.

 In reality, people do not fall neatly into one of the four roles – they have a mixture of the four roles.

-Adizes' model does not stop with categorizing managers into generic roles however.
-He proposes different combinations of roles are more valuable at different stages in an organization's corporate life cycle.
-By adjusting the weight of each role, the management team can be better 'geared' to deal with situations.
+Adizes’ model does not stop with categorizing managers into generic roles!
+He proposes different combinations of the roles are more valuable at different stages in an organization’s corporate life cycle.
+By adjusting the weight of each role, the management team can be better ‘geared’ to deal with situations.